 They decided that they might each come to the mall every other day and perhaps find a bench.
 To talk.

 She had thoughtfully considered his assessment.
 Lucy had grown found of her sometimes morose new “son”.
 She had made a point of asking him to help her pronounce his name correctly.
 “So, Mahhi.
 You are asking a question that a farmer does not bother with.
 Why is left to those who mope around the cold quadrangles of stony institutions.
-A farmer plants, and grows things, and places food the table.
+A farmer plants, and grows things, and places food on the table.
 Today and tomorrow.
 Here in our Farmhouse.”
-She had waved around at what had become their secret name for the mall, where her family farmhouse had once proudly stood.
+She had waved around at what had become their own private name for the mall, where her family farmhouse had once proudly stood.

 By then, over the weeks after their first meeting, several of the regular shufflers had decided to take up positions in front of the bench.
 Seated on their walkers, they were more or less far enough away from each other.
 When one of the mall security people had come by to pass on the objections of the administration, who had received a complaint from a fast-walker who had been forced to find a wider route through the area, he was met with a chorus of “Fiddlesticks!”
 Or words to that effect.
 Later, the security guard made a point of placing tape lines the floor to mark out 2-metre sections.
 The next day he had stayed to listen.
 Then he became a regular member of what they called themselves: The Farm Family.

-Some of the others added their comments or rants.
+As the days wore into each other, some of the others added their comments or rants.
 Mostly, they had listened, as if watching a television show.

 The devastating blow came about three months after their first meeting.
 For Mahhi, it was infinitely worse than having his leg blown off by the mine.
 Lucy had been found by a neighbour in her little room in the older condo, behind the cherry tree.
 She passed away next day.